RSUs, stock options, ESPP & equity comp

 Start with the question that matches your situation.
 Each path opens a calculator and a short guide.

-RSU calculators
+RSU & restricted stock calculators

 Each tool shows its assumptions, tax year, and last-reviewed date.
 Override any rate when your employer differs.